ticket-tiger/ticket-management-system/README.md

 ## Technologies

-TMS was created using the MERN stack: MongoDB, ExpressJS, React, and Nodejs.
+TMS was created using the MERN stack: MongoDB, ExpressJS, React, and NodeJS.

 ## Available Scripts